This is a (hopefully) simple guideline about dressing and preparing for cold weather riding, randonneuring, and commuting.

 To avoid helmet fit problems, I have another neck shield in the form of an acrylic pullover collar - think of it as a scarf that's been sewn into a tube.
 You can even make your own from an old scarf.
 It sometimes takes the place of the larger, outer balaclava - but it's thick, fleecy, and can be pulled up to cover the nose and mouth.
 While I sometimes find it difficult to breathe, or find myself feeling slightly claustrophobic, just shielding your mouth and chin makes a big difference when it's really cold.

-Helmet concerns?
 Shop a clearance sale, and get an oversized, cheap helmet for winter use.
 I don't condone riding without one, even if you have an inch of padded winter headgear on - pony up, and stay safe.
-The cheap helmets have to pass the same certifications as the expensive ones - so you're not losing anything by going cheap - just a weight savings sacrifice.
-But, you're wearing an extra five pounds of clothes this time of year anyways, right?
+The cheap helmets have to pass the same certifications as the expensive ones - so you're not losing protection by going cheap - most cheaper helmets are simply heavier, and have fewer vents: but in the winter, the latter can be a GOOD thing.
+Weight concerns?
+You're wearing an extra five pounds of clothes this time of year anyways, right?

-Facial hair: yes, please.
-Women, sorry -- full face balaclavas are a good idea.
+yes, please.
+Women, sorry -- full face balaclavas are a good idea here.
 But, men -- if you can, and have a tolerant spouse, grow it out.
 It's natural, and it works marvelously.
 Just remember to pause upon finishing your ride... wait... there will more than likely be ice frozen through your balaclava from condensed and frozen breath, and onto your beard.
 Patience.. if you don't remember right away, the first good tug will remind you.

-Face and eyes: I wear RX glasses, so this is a no-brainer -- but protect your eyes.
+I wear RX glasses, so this is a no-brainer -- but protect your eyes.
 There is blinding snow, low-sun and bright reflections, and stinging wind.
 A good pair of big coverage eyewear can make a big difference.
+Look for clear, poly-carbonate safety glasses - cheap, big coverage.
+I've had my eyelashes freeze over, which can be uncomfortable and can create an interesting blind spot issue -- good eye and face protection can help prevent this.

-LEGS: First and foremost, protect your knees.
+First and foremost, protect your knees.
 Little else on your body does so much for cycling, but has so little external protection.
 Look at them: no muscle, little fat, little tissue at all.
 Wear knee warmers below 60-65 degrees, and you'll still be able to walk around when you're 75 years old.
 It's cumulative, yes.
 Protect them.
 Sure, there are exceptions - and sometimes you can tolerate 50 degrees at the start of a spring ride because it'll be 70 in an hour.
 Just be careful.
-Riding an hour in 50 degree rain without knee warmers will make you rethink your whole life, tho - at least in my experience.
+Riding for an hour in 50 degree rain without knee warmers will make you rethink your whole life - at least in my experience.
 Colder than 50, it's a good idea to switch to leg warmers, to begin protecting your calves.
 At about 40 degrees, leg warmers paired with those long, calf-length wool socks are really cozy.
 All of this with just normal, summer riding shorts is fine.
 In fact, aside from the knees, the legs do almost all of the work of cycling and stay quite warm on their own - so you'll be surprised how little insulation you need here.
 Below freezing, however, things change.
 Summer shorts aren't enough, and the leg warmers start to feel thin.
-Keep in mind, leg warmers come in many thicknesses and styles - mine have a very thin layer of fleece lining.
-Some are really thick, some are nothing more than cycling shorts material in a different form.
+Keep in mind, leg warmers come in many thicknesses and styles - I have one pair with a very thin layer of fleece lining, and another pair made from a material called PolyPro, that seem to be the same thickness but are markedly warmer.
+Some are really thick, but some are nothing more than summer cycling shorts material in a different form factor.
 So, shop carefully, again - as with anything else marketed as "cold weather" gear.

-ARMS: Arm warmers are great, but similar to leg warmers there are many thicknesses and styles.
-There are wool, there are Spandex, Coolmax - there are even summer cooling style arm COVERS (to be clear, specifically NOT warmers at all) - so shop carefully.
+Arm warmers are great, but similar to leg warmers there are many thicknesses and styles.
+There are wool, there are Spandex, Coolmax, PolarMax - there are even summer cooling style arm COVERS (to be clear, specifically NOT "warmers" at all) - so shop carefully.
 Wool, like anywhere else, works great here also.
 I find arm warmers as a transitional piece: spring and fall, mainly - not winter.
-If it's going to be in the 70s in the afternoon, but starts in the high 40s, they're perfect, paired with appropriate core protection.
-They can be used for layering, however, if you don't want to invest in long-sleeved jerseys or winter jerseys.
+If it's going to be in the 70s in the afternoon, but a ride starts in the high 40s, they're perfectly paired with appropriate core protection.
+They can be used for layering, however, if you don't want to invest in long-sleeved or winter jerseys.

-CORE: Base layers - yes, a repeating take-away theme in this post is layering, layering, layering.
+Base layers - yes, a repeating take-away theme in this post is layering, layering, layering.
 Good wicking, good moisture transfer, and versatility.
 Starting at the core with a good, winter base layer can literally make all the difference.
-I don't want to push one manufacturer's products too heavily here, but I feel compelled to on the subject of core base layers: The technical expertise Craft has brought to winter sports is legendary: quite literally, the Craft "Pro Warm" base layer is SO effective at retaining heat and wicking moisture, I can wear it by itself down to 35 degrees.
+I don't want to push one manufacturer's products too heavily here, but I feel compelled to on the subject of core base layers: the technical expertise Craft has brought to winter sports is legendary: quite literally, the Craft "Pro Warm" base layer is SO effective at retaining heat and wicking moisture, I can wear it by itself down to 35 degrees.
 This is what finally drove home that layering with summer base layers, a summer jersey and arm warmers - while effective - was adding bulk with little consequence.
-With a single garment - yes, at a price - I was able to add a ton of warmth.
-Keeping the core warmer meant that I could actually trim back layers at the extremities at "xx" temperature.
+With a single garment - yes, at a price - I was able to add a ton of warmth, without feeling like I was wearing my entire closet of clothes.
+Keeping the core warmer meant that I could actually trim back layers at the extremities for any given temperature.
 Very effective, and worth it.
-Wool base layers, I can imagine are just as effective - and will indeed have a wider temperature range than the Craft piece.
+Wool base layers, I can imagine, are just as effective - and will indeed have a wider temperature range than the Craft piece.
 That's another example of wearing something when I know it's going to STAY cold... because much above 40 degrees, the Craft base layer is too much.
 With a wool base layer, I doubt the upper limit would come as fast.
 So, with a good winter base layer, a long sleeve jersey with a little loft to it and an outer barrier I am cozy down to the single digits, without question.
 I have an acrylic, thin fall/spring jacket that I will sometimes layer under my outer barrier jacket, and that takes me well below zero without issue.
 Above all else, make sure you aren't losing the battle for warmth by having any exposed skin.
 One common area, the small of your back: if you do have a nice base layer, tuck it into your shorts.
-Even if your jersey or jacket rides up while your ride, you're still covered.
+Even if your jersey or jacket rides up on you while you ride, you're still covered.

-Long sleeve jerseys: Shop carefully - you'll quickly see that there are "long sleeved" jerseys that are summer-weight fabric, and then actual "winter" jerseys, with insulation - maybe even technical wind-blocking panels sewn in.
+Long sleeve jerseys: Shop carefully - you'll quickly see that there are "winter" jerseys sold that are simply summer-weight fabric with long sleeves and a slightly higher collar, and then there are actual "winter" jerseys, with real insulation or fleece linings - maybe even technical wind-blocking panels sewn in.
 For the money, take the time to read up, try them on, feel them.
+Many of these can't be had for less than $100, normally - so, sometimes your money is spent on a jacket or barrier, below.

-Barriers?
-Riding with just a base layer and a long-sleeve jersey - maybe a wind vest - is usually comfortable down to freezing, but below that you need to start slowing down and limiting the wind that moves over your body.
-Keeping carefully in mind that you shouldn't close yourself off is important -- moisture transfer and wicking can't occur if air isn't moving around your core, head, arms, etc. Yes, below freezing, you need to add some protection - but be careful, and keep the moisture transfer in motion.
+Riding with just a base layer and a long-sleeve jersey - maybe a wind vest - is usually comfortable down to freezing, but below that you need to start slowing down the wind that moves over your body.
+Keeping carefully in mind that you shouldn't close yourself off completely is very important -- moisture transfer and wicking can't occur if air isn't moving around your core, head, arms, etc. Yes, below freezing, you need to add some protection - but be careful, and keep the moisture transfer in motion.
 "Barrier" might be a misnomer: just outer-layering might be a better term.
 I have a fleece pullover with a nice, cozy high collar that I'll use.
-It slows the wind hitting my body down, but doesn't block it completely.
+It slows the wind hitting my body, but doesn't block it completely.
 That's usually good to the 25 degree range.
-My core stays warm, but I feel a little hint of chilly air moving about me -- not enough to chill me, but enough to let me know that the sweat I'm working up while climbing hills is getting safely channeled to the atmosphere.
+My core stays warm, but I feel a little hint of chilly air moving about me -- not enough to chill me, but enough to let me know that the sweat I'm working up while climbing hills is getting safely channeled away from my core and back to the atmosphere.
 To block a cold headwind, I'll use a wind vest with an open back.
-My front stays warm, but moisture still gets pulled from my back.
+My front stays warm, but moisture still gets pulled away from me.
 Part of the amazing effectiveness of the Craft base layer is that first step of moisture movement... but you have to keep it going.
 Jackets are great, but look for ones that have some sort of venting, or breathing capacity.
-You can spend a lot of money here - the outer winter layer is possibly the most expensive piece of cycling clothing you'll ever purchase.
-Shop carefully.
-The right fabrics, you'll be surprised how thin they can be - while still being able to take you comfortably down into the single digits.
-There are a lot to choose from.
+Wind blocking panels up front, and breathable (but still insulating) fabric on the back.
+You can spend a lot of money here - the outer winter layer is possibly the most expensive piece of cycling clothing you'll ever purchase, so shop carefully.
+The right fabrics can be surprisingly thin while still being able to take you comfortably down into the single digits.
+There are a lot to choose from, but there are a lot of "California winter" jackets for sale, too.

 More notes on SWEAT, and heat control:

 A Les Stroud "Survivorman" quote: in the winter, "if you sweat, you die."
 Hypothermia.
 Inability to maintain core temperature.
 This is not brought on solely by cold, it's brought on by cold and wet.
 So, yes - as a cyclist, riding, you will sweat... you just need to control how that sweat gets moved away from your core to evaporate safely away.
 That means, initially, you may be chilly at the onset of a ride -- that's normal: pedal in earnest until you warm up.
-Barriers are important - but remember to use your pit zips if you have them, move your zipper up and down, and if you have removable sleeves, remove them if it warms up.
-With proper core layering, your arms can act as heat exchangers - keep them covered, though, not fully exposed... just not covered with jacket material.
-It's the same problem many rain jackets suffer from.
-Anyone that's ridden with one knows the inside can get just as soaked as the outside on a warmish day - because generally that fabric doesn't breathe at all... in the cold, that prospect is just dangerous.
+Barriers are important - but remember to use your pit zips if you have them, move your zipper up and down, and if you have removable sleeves, remove them if it warms up to allow your arms to exchange heat.
+With proper core layering, your arms can, again, act as heat exchangers - keep them covered, though, not fully exposed... just not covered with jacket material.
+Think about the problems many rain jackets suffer from: Anyone that's ridden with a PVC rain jacket on knows that the inside can get just as soaked as the outside on a warmish day - because generally that fabric doesn't breathe at all.
+In the cold, being that wet under your outer jacket is just plain dangerous.
 Don't get drenched with sweat.
 Period.
-Strange as it sounds, you'll know it when it happens -- if you feel yourself getting too hot, regardless of the temperature, unzip your barrier, and let the breeze in.
+Strange as it sounds, and you'll know it when it happens - if you feel yourself getting too hot, regardless of the temperature, unzip your barrier and let the breeze in.
 Dry out.
+Consider getting a flat tire at the top of a long climb... if you're sweaty, and you STOP when it's 15 degrees outside, you can be in serious peril if you're not careful.
+You have to dismount, remove gloves and work with your hands for at least five minutes if you're quick about it.
+If you are wet while you are losing heat and cooling down, you can become hypothermic in mere minutes.

-Artificial heat?
 There are many sources for cheap chemical warmers, and some companies that market toward year-round motorcyclists and snowmobilers make things like "electric socks and mitts", but alas I've never tried them.
-Generally, I have enough worries about headlight and taillight batteries, so I don't know if the thought of juggling and charging warmer batteries would be entertained.
-Further, they are generally cost-prohibitive - and, thinking that snowmobile and motorcycle use probably doesn't involve a lot of natural heat generation (from your body movements), that when used in conjunction with pedaling a bicycle they would probably prove too much, even at low settings.
-Chemical warmers, however, don't require batteries, are stowable easily, and can be integrated in between or inside layers and pockets.
+Generally, I have enough worries about headlight and taillight batteries, so I don't know if the thought of juggling and charging heated-sock batteries would be entertained.
+Further, they are generally cost-prohibitive - and, thinking that snowmobile and motorcycle use probably doesn't involve a lot of natural heat generation (from your body movements), when used in conjunction with pedaling a bicycle they would probably prove too provide too much warmth, even at low settings.
+Chemical warmers, however, don't require batteries, are stowable easily, and can be integrated in-between layers and in pockets.
 They are also biodegradable - so your enviromental impact is minimal.
 Hands and feet may be the best beneficiaries here, but make sure that shoving a chem warmer into your boots won't cause pinch-points or circulation problems - same with gloves.
 If you sized your outer mitts correctly, you might have room to spare - so when it's really cold, why not?
 Anything to keep frostbite at bay.

 Realistically, there's no reason your regular road bike wouldn't work just because it's cold.

-TIRES should be more robust this time of year, maybe tire liners coming into rotation, tube sealant.
+should be more robust this time of year, maybe tire liners coming into rotation, and tube sealant.
 The cold brings snow and ice, which brings salt and sand to the streets - and sharp glass shards and tiny sharp rocks.
 Flats can become more common.
 Watch your line, avoid obstacles safely if you can help it.
 To the points about sweat and proper dressing - you may think, BAH...
 I'll sweat all I like, what could happen?
-Well, you could be all overheated on a long climb, and then get a double blowout.
-And there you are, all sweaty, standing on the side of the road with your gloves off, trying to fix two flats, with wind and temps in the teens.
+Well, as I said before, (and I don't think it can be overstated) you could be all overheated on a long climb, and then get a double blowout.
+There you are, all sweaty, standing on the side of the road with your gloves off, trying to fix two flats, with wind and temps in the teens.
 Not a good time, and dangerous.
 I've had the deep, deep shivers of hypothermia, and it ain't fresh.
-Avoid that scenario.
+Avoid that scenario, leave the race tires for summer.

-Specifics: Specialized Armadillo Elite tires, Bontrager Hard Case tires, Panaracer tires with ProTex casing, Vittoria Randonneur tires.
+Specifics: Specialized Armadillo Elite tires, Bontrager Hard Case tires, Panaracer tires with ProTex casing, Vittoria Randonneur tires, Schwalbe, Maxxis ReFuse.

 Strong, very flat-resistant... light?
 NO. Who cares?
 It's winter.

-Your kit should evolve: carry tubes, not patches.
-Carry a mini- or frame-pump.
+Your kit should evolve, too: carry tubes, not patches.
+Carry a REAL, USEFUL mini- or frame-pump.
 Compressed CO2 cartridges don't provide enough pressure or expansion below freezing to fully inflate a tire.
 Carry a good tire lever, like a Quik-Stik, and know how to use it.
 Practice fast flat changes to get yourself back on the bike, with warmth left in your body.
 Be sure to check the tire for the offending sharp... lest you get a repeat flat in a few dozen yards.
+Examine your gear before each ride - guarantee success.

 Either way, use a good lube on the chain, and lube often.

-FENDERS are almost essential if you're riding in winter, in my opinion.
+are almost essential if you're riding in winter, in my opinion.
 If it's going to stay below freezing, that's one thing - no worries, generally.
-But, if it rises above freezing during your ride, or the streets have been chemically treated to thaw at lower temps, you can end up with a very cold backside - not to mention a nice salty residue all over your bike.
-Not cool, and potentially expensive.
-Fenders, if your bike allows, help prevent all this.
+But, as often happens here in the midwest, if it rises above freezing during your ride, or the streets have been chemically treated to thaw at lower temps, you can end up with a very cold and wet backside - not to mention a nice salty residue all over your bike.
+Not cool, and potentially dangerous.
+Remember: cold is fine.
+Wet is fine.
+Cold and wet is not cool.
+Fenders, if your bike allows, help prevent this.

 SO, now that you're dressed and geared up - how do you get the gumption to RIDE in this stuff?